OpShin/opshin-playground/README.md

 ## Setup Instructions

+### Supported Versions

+The following versions of `python` and `npm` are supported/recommended:
+- **Python:** 3.9.x and 3.10.x
+- **npm:** 10.x.x and 9.x.x
+Please ensure you are using one of these supported versions to avoid compatibility issues.

 ### Server Setup

-1. Ensure `python 3.9+` and `pip` are installed.

-2. Set up a virtual environment and install required packages:
+1. Set up a virtual environment and install required packages:
    ```
    cd server
    python3 -m venv .venv